On-Sagar-Khanal/On-Sagar-Khanal.github.io/index.md

 ---

-Hello there 👋, I am Sagar Khanal.
+**Hello there 👋, I am Sagar Khanal**.
 I am a Civil Engineer and Researcher from Kathmandu, Nepal.
 I completed my Bachelor's degree from [Pulchowk Campus, Nepal](https://pcampus.edu.np/) in 2023 and I am starting my doctoral studies at the University of Michigan under the guidance of [Prof. Sabine Loos](https://disasterdata.engin.umich.edu/team/sabine-loos) starting August 2025.

 My passion lies in the field of disasters.
 I enjoy learning and employing diverse methods to understand interactions between disasters and society.
 While you are here, also check out the [Kathmandu Geo Lab](https://ktmgeolab.org/research.html).